the Alice project

 not enough to cover the basics.

 We call these folks ALICE: Asset-Limited, Income-Constrained, and Employed.
 They are working and earning money, but what they earn still can’t cover the rising costs of the basics.
-As a result, they can’t save money for emergencies, retirement, or a home, so their assets are limited.
+As a result, they can’t save money, so their assets are limited.
+The ALICE Report is the most comprehensive estimate to date of what it costs to live and work in Michigan, and who can afford it.

 THE UNITED WAY ALICE REPORT REVEALS THE MAGNITUDE OF FINANCIAL HARDSHIP IN MICHIGAN.